CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Influenza Vaccine

-What it prevents: The flu, which the CDC says is more dangerous to children than the common cold.
+It prevents: The flu—which, according to the CDC, is more dangerous to children than the common cold.

-Possible side effects: Fever, aches, soreness, redness and/or swelling where the shot was given.
+Possible side effects: Fever, aches, soreness, redness or swelling at injection site

 Measles, Mumps and Rubella Vaccine (MMR)

-What it prevents: Measles, mumps and rubella, which are dangerous diseases that can cause rashes and fevers and lead to serious conditions like pneumonia, meningitis, seizures and deafness.
+It prevents: Measles, mumps and rubella, dangerous diseases that can cause rashes and fevers and that can lead to serious conditions like pneumonia, meningitis, seizures and deafness.

 When baby gets it: One dose at 12 to 15 months and a second dose at 4 to 6 years.

-Possible side effects: Rash, slight fever, joint aches and/or swelling in neck and salivary glands a week or two after receiving the shot.
+Possible side effects: Rash, slight fever, joint aches, swelling in neck and salivary glands a week or two after receiving the shot.

-What it prevents: Chicken pox.
-Some people who get the vaccine may still get chicken pox, but it’s usually very mild and the recovery time is faster.
-Chicken pox can bring on a fever and severe rash, and can lead to a bacterial infection of the skin, swelling of the brain and pneumonia.
-Many states now require children to get the vaccine before entering school, since it results in a milder illness if your child does get sick and less time missed from school.
+It prevents: Chickenpox—some people that get the vaccine may still get chickenpox, but it’s usually very mild and the recovery time is faster.
+The risks of chickenpox are fever and a severe rash.
+Complications include a bacterial infection of the skin, swelling of the brain and pneumonia.
+Many states now require children to get the vaccine before entering school.
+The vaccine is now recommended because it results in less illness if your child does get chickenpox and less time missed from school, plus it prevents against severe infections.

 When baby gets it: One dose at 12 to 15 months and a second dose at 4 to 6 years.

-Possible side effects: Soreness or swelling at the injection site, mild fever and/or rash.
+Possible side effects: Soreness or swelling at the injection site, mild fever, rash.

 Hepatitis A Vaccine

-What it prevents: Hepatitis A, a contagious disease that causes liver inflammation.
-Young children may not have symptoms, so the disease often isn’t recognized until the child’s caregiver becomes ill.
+It prevents: It protects against Hepatitis A, a disease that causes liver inflammation.
+Young children may not have symptoms, so often the disease is not recognized until the child’s caregiver becomes ill.

-Possible side effects: Soreness at the injection site, headache, loss of appetite and/or tiredness.
+Possible side effects: Soreness at the injection site, headache, loss of appetite, tiredness

-When baby gets it: Two doses are recommended for high-risk children between the ages of 9 to 23 months, separated by at least 12 weeks.
-Two doses of the vaccine are recommended for all children and adolescents between the ages of 11 and 18 years old; the first dose is given at 11 to 12 years and then a booster at 16 to 18 years.
+When baby gets it: Used rarely, two doses of this vaccine are recommended for high-risk children only between the ages of 9 to 23 months.
+Two doses of the vaccine are recommended for all children and adolescents between the ages of 11 and 18 years old (the first at 11 or 12 years and a booster at 16 to 18 years).

 Possible side effects: Redness and soreness at the injection site; very few people can develop a fever.